Homosexuality and the Anglican Communion: Anglican Church of Southern Africa

 The Diocese of False Bay has also been supportive of LGBTI clergy and members having celebrated the ministry of one of its openly gay priests.
 The Diocese of Pretoria joined the list of dioceses that support same-sex marriage in the Anglican Church.
 At least one priest, who is in a same-sex relationship with his partner, has spoken to the press acknowledging that the church ordained him knowing of his relationship.

 In a pastoral letter published on 2 March 2017, the Bench of Bishops said that they continue to discuss "the Pastoral Guidelines for ministry to those in same-sex relationships, which are still incomplete.
 We asked Archbishop Thabo to set up a small group of Bishops to work on completing them, together with others who could help the process."
 Makgoba is proposing a change to the canons following that process.
 In 2019, the Provincial Synod approved a motion to establish a permanent commission on human sexuality and to refer a report to dioceses that recommends allowing each diocese to choose to offer prayers for a couple following a same-sex civil union; on a third motion to request the Bishops provide guidelines for ministry to LGBTQI people, the synod was deadlocked, and did not pass, in a tied vote of 75 in favour to 75 against.
 In 2023, the Archbishop's Commission on Human Sexuality proposed allowing clergy to bless same-sex civil unions; the Synod of Bishops rejected the proposal for blessings but did agree to allow prayers to be said to affirm and acknowledge same-sex couples in civil unions.
+On 25 April 2024 the church published draft prayers to be said with same-sex couples, asking members of the church to study the draft prayers.
+The drafted prayers include both blessings for same-sex couples and prayers acknowledging disagreement with same-sex relationships.